-IGEN is conducting a comprehensive analysis of IL community colleges' energy commodity purchasing, energy consumption/use management and the potential for renewable energy asset development.
-The College has been participating by providing information which will help IGEN determine if there is potential for consortium procurement of energy for our campuses.
-A complete analysis and final report is due in Spring 2014.
+In 2014 IGEN funded and conducted a comprehensive analysis of Illinois community colleges' energy commodity purchasing, energy consumption/use management and the potential for renewable energy asset development.
+The College participated by providing information to help IGEN determine if there is potential for consortium procurement of energy for our campuses.

-✓ IGEN Electric Vehicle (EV) Work Group, and the IL EV Tour
+✓ IGEN Electric Vehicle (EV) Work Group

-IGEN formed the Electric Vehicle Work Group approximately two years ago.
-A few of the goals of the workgroup have been to provide public education about EV, grow the EV workforce, build a network of charging stations on IL community college campuses, and to develop strategic partnerships to advance EV deployment.
+IGEN formed the Electric Vehicle Work Group in 2011.
+A few of the goals of the workgroup have been to provide public education about EV, grow the EV workforce, build a network of charging stations on Illinois community college campuses as well as to develop strategic partnerships to advance EV deployment.

+JALC was able to secure DCEO funding to purchase and install the first EV charging station on our campus in the fall of 2012, the first charging station on a college campus south of I-70.
+A second charger was installed in the fall of 2014.

+✓ IL Electric Vehicle Tour

-JALC was able to secure DCEO funding to purchase and install an EV charging station on our campus in the Fall of 2012, the first charging station on a college campus south of I-70.
-The IGEN EV Work Group is planning an IL EV Tour in 2014 in which an electric vehicle will take off from John A. Logan College and be driven the length of the state, ending up at the College of Lake County in Grayslake, north of Chicago.
-The EV Tour will highlight the role community colleges play in development of Illinois's EV charging station infrastructure and in student and public education about electric vehicles and alternative transportation.
+The IGEN Electric Vehicle work group held an IL EV Tour in the summer of 2014.
+This event was developed to highlight the role community colleges play in development of Illinois's EV charging station infrastructure on Illinois community college campuses and to educate students and the public about electric vehicles and alternative transportation.
+The tour began with an electric vehicle taking off from John A. Logan College and driving the length of the state, ending up at the College of Lake County in Grayslake.
+A statewide EV Rally is planned for 2017.

-The JALC Sustainability Coordinator has been a member of IGEN's EV Work Group since it was formed a couple of years ago and is on the IGEN planning team for the IL EV Tour.
+The JALC Sustainability Coordinator has been a member of IGEN's EV Work Group since it was formed a couple of years ago and is on the IGEN planning team for the Illinois EV Tour and Rally.

-✓ IGEN Career Pathways Consortium
+√ IGEN Career Pathways Consortium

 IGEN was awarded a three-year, \$19.4 million dollar U.S. Department of Labor Trade Adjustment Assistance Community College and Career Training (TAACCT) grant to fund the Career Pathways Consortium.
-Over three years, 17 colleges will create 32 certificate and degree programs to prepare for careers in the green economy.
-The curricula will be shared via the Department of Energy's innovative National Training & Education Resource (NTER) online delivery platform.
+Over three years, 17 colleges created 32 certificate and degree programs to prepare individuals for careers in the green economy.
+The curricula was shared via the Department of Energy's innovative National Training & Education Resource (NTER) online delivery platform.

-John A. Logan is receiving significant funding from the grant to create a new Sustainable Energy AAS degree which will provide students with the knowledge, skills and training to meet industry needs and pursue employment in sustainable and renewable energy careers.
-The degree program will share resources and be stackable with existing "green" courses and programs at JALC.
-Sustainable Energy degree classes in Weatherization and Renewable Energy Principles launched in the Fall 2013 semester.
-More class will start in the 2014 Spring and Fall semesters.
+John A. Logan received significant funding from the grant to create a new Sustainable Energy AAS degree to provide students with the knowledge, skills and training to meet industry needs and pursue employment in sustainable and renewable energy careers.
+The degree program was designed to share resources and be stackable with existing "green" courses and programs at JALC.
+Sustainable Energy degree classes in Weatherization and Renewable Energy Principles launched in the fall 2013 semester.
+Additional classes started in the 2014 spring and fall semesters.

-The IGEN Career Pathways Organizational chart shows 14 individuals at the College contributing to the success of the program.
-Several are supported full time from the grant, including one TAA Regional Coordinator based at the College, and two Faculty Coordinators.
-Faculty in the JALC Electronics and HVAC programs are developing the course material and will teach the new degree classes.
+The IGEN Career Pathways Organizational chart showed 14 individuals at the College contributed to the success of the program.
+Several, including one TAA Regional Coordinator based at the College and two Faculty Coordinators, were supported full-time from the grant.
+Faculty in the JALC Electronics and HVAC programs developed the course material and are teaching the new degree classes.